AFlowOfCode/bandcamp-streamer/README.md

-# Bandcamp Streamer Extension
+# Bandcamp Streamer
-Chrome & Firefox
+Browser extension for Chrome & Firefox developed by A Flow of Code.
+Special acknowledgement to [lovethebomb](https://github.com/lovethebomb/) for the initial feed player class.

 ### Stream uninterrupted from various bandcamp pages
   * Feed